Shimano XTR vs XT vs SLX vs Deore | MTB Drivetrains Explained!

 Conclusion

-So from the Shimano XTR vs XT vs SLX vs Deore comparison, we can say the XTR is the best for those who want the best performance.
+So, from the Shimano XTR vs XT vs SLX vs Deore comparison, we can say the XTR is the best for those who want the best performance.
 The XT is a good choice for those who want good performance but don’t want to spend as much as the XTR.

-And The SLX or Deore are good choices for those who want decent performance but don’t want to spend much money.
+The SLX or Deore are good choices for those who want decent performance but don’t want to spend much money.

 Leave a Comment